 According to recent research, several medical conditions may be more common in people with rosacea, compared to the general population.

-A recent review conducted by the National Rosacea Society Expert Committee found that if you have rosacea, you may be at increased risk of:
+A review the National Rosacea Society Expert Committee conducted found that if you have rosacea, you may be at increased risk for:

 - high blood pressure